Une page d'amour: Plot summary

 The story takes place in 1854-1855.
 When the novel begins, Hélène has been widowed 18 months, living in what was then the Paris suburb of Passy with her 11-year-old daughter Jeanne.
-Her husband Charles Grandjean fell ill the day after they arrived from Marseilles and died eight days later.
+Her husband Charles Grandjean fell ill the day after they arrived from Marseille and died eight days later.
 Hélène and Jeanne have only been into Paris proper three times.
 From the window of their home, they can see the entire city, which takes on a dreamlike, foreign, and romantic, yet inaccessible, character for them throughout the novel.

 On the night the novel opens, Jeanne has fallen ill with a violent seizure.
 In panic, Hélène runs into the street to find a doctor.
 Eventually, she begs her neighbour Dr Henri Deberle to come attend Jeanne, and his ministrations save the girl's life.
 Later that week, Hélène goes to thank Dr Deberle, and befriends his wife Juliette and her circle of friends, including Monsieur Malignon, a handsome, wealthy man-about-town who is exceptionally comfortable in female society.

 Hélène's only friends are a pair of stepbrothers who were friends of her husband's: Abbé Jouve, the officiating priest at the parish church of Passy, and Monsieur Rambaud, an oil and produce merchant.
 The Abbé asks Hélène to visit one of his invalid parishioners, Mother Fétu.
 While Hélène is at her squalid apartment, Dr Deberle pays a medical call.
-Mother Fétu immediately realises that the Hélène and Deberle know each other and, seeing them so shy with one another, she immediately begins to attempt to bring them together.
+Mother Fétu immediately realises that Hélène and Deberle know each other and, seeing them so shy with one another, she immediately begins to attempt to bring them together.
 At a later visit, Mother Fétu arranges to leave the two of them alone together, but Dr Deberle leaves before either can express their attraction.

 Juliette throws a party for the wealthy children of the neighbourhood.
 At the party, Dr Deberle passionately confesses to Hélène in private that he loves her.
 She leaves the party in confusion.
 On contemplating her life, Hélène realises that she has never really been in love; though she respected her late husband, she felt no love or passion for him.
 She finds, however, that she is falling in love with Dr Deberle.

 During May, Hélène and Jeanne begin attending church, where they regularly meet Juliette.
 Dr Deberle frequently meets them after church ostensibly in order to escort his wife home, and continues to act as escort even on those evenings when Juliette doesn't attend services.
 At the end of the month, after Hélène's passion for Dr Deberle is replaced by a passion for the church, Jeanne has another seizure.
 Her illness lasts three weeks, during which she is assiduously attended by Hélène and Dr Deberle to the exclusion of all others.
 At last, the Doctor uses leeches and Jeanne recovers.
 Having saved her daughter's life, Hélène admits that she loves the Doctor.